singhofen/Small-JavaScript-projects/README.md

+Small JavaScript projects -Continuous/Ongoing
+This repo contains small JS projects written in vanilla JS and JQuery.
+This is an ongoing project..
-# Small-JavaScript-projects Links for projects below
+### codepen Links for projects are below
 ---
 https://codepen.io/csinghofen/pen/PemPXb  calculator